sean-carroll-1992/osticket-prereqs/README.md

 Go back to "properties" > "edit" > "add"

-Now we can type "Everyone" in the box and select "ok" (tip - you can click "check names" to make sure that the user or group name you typed in exists).
+Now we can type "Everyone" in the box and select "ok" (tip: you can click "check names" to make sure that the user or group name you typed in exists).

 Finally, make sure to allow "everyone" to have all permissions (just check the "full control" box).
 </p>